ReadyResearchers-2023-24/JackTurner-Artifact/README.md

 ### Stock Price Prediction
 The stock price prediction component employs a linear regression model to forecast the future price of a given stock based on its historical price data.
 This tool utilizes the Yahoo Finance API to fetch historical stock price data, engineers lagged features, trains a linear regression model, and evaluates its performance.

+### Preface
+1. Install Poetry
+2. Clone the repository
+3. Navigate to the project directory and run `poetry install`

 #### Usage
 1. Modify the `stock_symbol`, `start_date`, and `end_date` variables at the beginning of the script to select the stock symbol and date range for analysis.
 2. Run the script.